Th3Tr1ckst3r/OpenThreatMap/README.md

 Without going into too much detail, Open Threat Map is a cross-platform, OSINT(open-source intelligence) & open source powered, real-time cyber threat radar web app with advanced capabilities, & search queries.
 It has its own dedicated data pipeline to make false positives, & duplicate results across intelligence feeds a thing of the past.
-OTX Alienvault is also available as our primary integration for ensuring what data we find is up-to-date, & as accurate as possible.

 ## Why Use Open Threat Map?